-As he stood in front of his mirror, he was wondering where Nancy was and wondering if he could recreate the magic that happened just a few days ago.
-The time gap between the event and where is current stood was growing larger and he stood there, trying to riff on a work-in-progress which gave a litany of slang terms to describe throwing up when it hit him.
+As he stood in front of his mirror, he continued to wonder when Nancy would appear while wondering if he could recreate the lightning-in-the-bottle magic which happened just a few days ago.
+The time gap between the initial event and where is was currently was growing larger and he stood there, trying to riff on a work-in-progress which gave a litany of slang terms to describe throwing up when it hit him.
 He could no longer trust his memory on what was real from the stand-up success and what was contrived by his imagination.
 The longer he went without feeding the desire to get another rush from the audience, the harder it was to trust his ability to think on his feet and more importantly, make people laugh.

 "Where in the hell was Nancy?," he thought to himself.
 "She always calls back right away."